Klinton90/ng2-resource/README.md

 }
 ```

-2) Module import schema changed a bit.
-That implementation allows using standard ng2 dependency injection in your Interceptors
+2) Import Module like described below.
+That allows using ng2 dependency injection in Interceptors.
 ```
 import {ResourceFactory, RESOURCES_PROVIDER_NAME} from "ng2-resource";